inmo-jang/space-simulator-doc/docs/source/pages/concepts.rst

 **Testing Modes**: The simulator supports two testing modes: screen rendering and non-rendering.
 In screen rendering mode, the simulation is visualized using `pygame`, and the visual output can optionally be saved as a GIF.
 This allows users to review the simulation visually and capture dynamic elements of the simulation process.

 **Monte Carlo Experiments**: Users can configure scenarios by specifying parameters such as decision-making plugins, agent settings, and task settings in a ``config.yaml`` file.
 Multiple configurations can be prepared for different parametric studies.
 Then, users can also define a set of configurations in a separate YAML file and specify the number of Monte Carlo runs for each scenario.
-The simulator then automatically executes these tests according to the provided parameters, facilitating Monte Carlo experiments (see :doc:`Conducting Monte Carlo Tests <tutorials/tutorial_monte_carlo>`).
+The simulator then automatically executes these tests according to the provided parameters, facilitating Monte Carlo experiments (see :ref:`tutorial_monte_carlo`).